-- If a Racer makes a wrong turn and rides off the Race Route, regardless of the reason, the Racer must ride back to the point of mistake and enter the Race Route .
+- If a Racer makes a wrong turn and rides off the Race Route, regardless of the reason, the Racer must ride back to the point of mistake and enter the Race Route.
 It's not allowed to use RSV for that purpose - If the wrong turn was due to a Racer/Crew error, no Time Adjustment will be given to the Racer.
 If the wrong turn was due to an error in the Route Book, RTP will make a Time Adjustment, providing an accurate time, distance and location is recorded and provided as evidence associated with the route error.
 Any errors in an electronic version of the Race Route will not be considered a basis for a Time Adjustment.
 Errors in the Route Book must be reported to Race HQ as soon as possible. - "Unclear" as a cause of a routing error is generally not sufficient reason for a Time Adjustment.
 However, if a significant number of Racers have similar problems with that particular set of routing instructions, the Race Director may award Time Adjustment(s).
 That will be done at the sole discretion of the Race Director. - Racers may not be driven forward on the course except in the event of an emergency, or to a motel, or when instructed to do so by RTP Staff.
 In the event of an emergency or when going to a hotel for a sleep break, Race HQ or a Race Official must be notified as soon as possible, preferably before doing so.
 When returning to the Race Course, Racers must then return to the point where they left the Race Route and notify Race HQ or a Race Official before beginning to ride again.

 - 12.2 Relay Team - Race Relay includes 5 Stages - The Rules for Solo Racers also apply to Relay Racers.
-However, additional Team rules include: - Number of Relays participants are a minimum of two and a maximum of 5 - One Rider of the registered Racers and designated for the stage may ride at any time. - The designated rider of each Stage will handover Race Ring/Band and Time Stamp Sheet to Next Stage Rider at the designated exchange Points - If one or more of the Team Members gets hurt or cannot ride, a substitution can be allowed as an exception.
-The substitution will be made from the Registered Riders of the team, with approval from Race Director. - No switching Divisions, Categories once the Race starts. - Penalties for Rules violations will be imposed on the entire Team, not just on the Racer responsible. - The rider is not allowed to draft another cyclist at any given time - A Tandem bike is allowed in the day-light stages (Stage 1 / Stage 2) - Tandem bike riders need to make a request indicating their riding experience for review and approval - A Tandem bicycle ridden by two riders will be subject to a time adjustment of 10 % (added) - Refer Bicycle rules on 8.1
+However, additional Team rules include: - Number of Relays participants are a minimum of two and a maximum of 5 - One Rider of the registered Racers and designated for the stage may ride at any time. - The designated rider of each Stage will handover Race Ring/Band and Time Stamp Sheet to Next Stage Rider at the designated exchange Points - A single mobile phone with Strave GPS Tracking or a GPS unit needs to passed to each rider along the race - If one or more of the Team Members gets hurt or cannot ride, a substitution can be allowed through the power play option (Refer next slide) as an exception.
+The substitution will be made from the Registered Riders of the team, with approval from Race Director. - No switching Stages once the Race starts. - Penalties for Rules violations will be imposed on the entire Team, not just on the Racer responsible. - The rider is not allowed to draft another cyclist at any given time - A Tandem bicycle ridden by two riders will be subject to a time adjustment of 10 % (added) - Refer Bicycle rules on 8.1